DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 throughout the YAML file by using the ``$(<name>)`` syntax.

 The second item is a :ref:`Controller`.
-This is responsible for creating the Block and populating it with Methods and Attributes, and managing state according to the :ref:`StateMachine` it implements.
+This is responsible for creating the Block, populating it with Methods and Attributes, and managing state according to the :ref:`StateMachine` it implements.

 The third item is a :ref:`Part`.
 A Controller can own many parts, and these